videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 </FrameLayout>
 ```

-2. Create a recycler view adapter named `ParticipantAdapter` which will show the participants list.
+2. Create a recycler view adapter named `ParticipantAdapter` which will show the participant list.
 Create `PeerViewHolder` in the adapter which will extend `RecyclerView.ViewHolder`.

 ```java title="ParticipantAdapter.java"
 public class ParticipantAdapter extends RecyclerView.Adapter<ParticipantAdapter.PeerViewHolder> {